-Before you consider which outdoor fireplace is right for you or commence building be sure to check local codes and regulations.
+Before you consider building an outdoor fireplace and which style is right for you, be sure to check local codes and regulations.
 Guidelines vary from location to location and may determine for you which style will be appropriate for your outdoor space.

 If you are choosing a wood-burning outdoor fireplace, it’s worth considering screens especially if you have young children.
 These will protect you and your guests from flying ashes and smoke that comes with wood-burning units.

 To ensure optimal safety, outdoor fireplaces should be located well away from landscaped areas, children’s play spaces and any other high-traffic areas regardless of the fuel source.
 Always take prevailing winds into consideration and, above all, use common sense when operating outdoor fires to keep your evenings safe and enjoyable.